AxtMueller/Windows-Batch-Deployment/README.md

 4. In order to reduce the impact of the Internet on real life, I also do not use Facebook, Twitter, etc. Please don't ask me for such information via E-MAIL.

 ### Paid services:
 1. Binary customization (Basic): Remove or modify all obvious characteristics of the public client program.
+The customized version of WBD can be run on 64-bit Windows with HVCI enabled.
 2. Binary customization (Extra): The services of the previous entry, and more powerful self-protection for the client program.
 3. Source code (WBD only): All source code of WBD, including client and server.
 4. Source code (WBD & Client Installer): The services of the previous entry, and an installer that can install WBD client without triggering Windows Defender security warnings.